broadinstitute/Bb_pangenome/README.md

 # Complex exchanges among plasmids and clonal expansion of lineages shape the population structure and virulence of Borrelia burgdorferi

-Placeholder text while code is finalized.
-Genome assemblies to be uploaded 2025-Jan-29.
-Code to be uploaded soon after.
+Code to be uploaded within the next day or two. - MJF 20250815